-With Brexit and Covid-19 causing a general air of uncertainty, and lots of changes in rapid succession, it’s more important than ever to make sure your content is hitting the nail on the head every time, whilst being informative and avoiding sounding fear-mongery.
+The death of our beloved Queen Elizabeth, after reigning for 70 years is causing a general air of depression, and uncertainly in the future, so it’s more important than ever to make sure your content is hitting the nail on the head every time, whilst being informative and avoiding negativity and fear-mongering.
 Never fear, Katie’s here with her 5 top tips for developing a reassuring voice throughout your digital output.

 Regularly update your blog with up-to-date information